jahidhasanlinix/RefactorizeSueNes/transformer/README.md

 Only `sentence delete` technique, defined in
 [SueNes paper](https://aclanthology.org/2022.naacl-main.175/),
 is used for data generation.
-From the generated data, 10% is used for training and 2.5% is for validation.
+From the generated data, only 10% data is used for training.

 ### Generate Dataset